Best Wide Receivers in Philadelphia Eagles History

 Terrell Owens is one of the biggest personalities in NFL history.
 His career is most well known for his time spent in San Fransisco, but when his time there came near an end he joined the Eagles in a controversial legal battle between the 49ers and himself.

 The 49ers argued that Owens' agent had missed the deadline to void the final years of his contract, but Owens argued that the date they were referring to did not apply to his situation.
+Owens missed out on free agency when he didn't notify the 49ers by February 21 to void the final three years of his contract.
+Owens had a clause in his contract to void the contract by the first week in March but a collective bargaining override, which was created in 2001, changed the date to February 21.
 The 49ers believed they held rights to Owens and Owens believed he was a free agent.
 Soon the two were working on deals simultaneously, with Owens working on a contract to join the Eagles for $49 million over 7 years, and the 49ers trading Owens to the Ravens for a second-round pick.
 Eventually, the players union got involved and the three teams all worked out a deal.
 Owens would join the Eagles, the Ravens would get their pick returned to them, and the 49ers received a conditional fifth-round pick and a defensive end in return for Owens' rights as a player.
 Owens officially joined the Eagles in 2004.

 Owens' time with the Eagles was cut short due to money squabbles, but during his short two years with the team, Owens was an unstoppable force.
 In two years Owens only played in 21 total games due to injury and suspension but despite this, he finished his time in Philadelphia with 124 receptions for 1,963 yards and 20 touchdowns.
 To this day, Owens has the highest yards per game and receptions per game in Eagles' history.
 While his time with the team was short, his impact on the field was some of the most dominant at the position for any team at any point in history.
 One of the greatest wide receivers to ever play in the NFL had some of his best moments wearing silver and midnight green.